tomatophu/simple-3d-renderer/README.md

 A simple point-based 3D renderer written in Python.

 Included is an example map with some structures in it.
-Edit the "self._map" variable in main.py to change it.
+Edit the "MAP" constant in main.py to change it.

 ## Keybindings
 Use `<WASD>` to move forward, left right, and back.